 From burlesque to fancy dress, politics to freaky tricks, laughs to an upside down full grown purple calf.
 What do all of these mean combined?
 It’s the Edinburgh Festival Fringe time!
 Here is your Edinburgh Festival Fringe Guide.

-For three weeks in August (Edinburgh Festival Fringe dates for 2017 are 4th – 28th August), you have never seen Scotland’s capital so alive.
+For three weeks in August (Edinburgh Festival Fringe dates for 2018 are 04 – 28 August 2017 – it’s the 70th anniversary!), you have never seen Scotland’s capital so alive.
 It is my ultimate favourite time of year in Edinburgh.
 Come rain or shine * insert joke about Scotland’s weather here* you are guaranteed to laugh, cry, cringe and gasp and that’s just over your hangover (thanks to Edinburgh City Council’s extended drinking hours!)
 But jokes and rhymes aside, I’m excited to share my years of experience and teach you how to do the Edinburgh Fringe, like a local, in this quick guide.

 Edinburgh Festival Fringe Guide

 Who Do you Want to See?

 Actually, what do you want to see?!
 Comedy, plays, musicals, puppet shows, live radio, cabaret, a single girl telling you how bad her life is through Beyoncé songs?